aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/port-channel-interfaces.md

                   protocol: <str>

                   # Feature header length in bytes.
+                  # This setting does not reflect in the EOS running-config for protocol 0x0000.
                   feature_header_length: <int; 1-16>

+                  # Extra ethernet header to prepend to the terminated packet.
+                  # This setting does not reflect in the EOS running-config for protocol 0x0000.
+                  re_encapsulation_ethernet_header: <bool>

           # In tool mode, the interface operates as a tool port.
           # Tool ports replicate traffic received by tap ports.